NijatZeynalov/experimenteer/README.md

-Automate your classic machine learning experiments with Streamlit-based experimenteer.
+Automate your classic machine learning experiments with Streamlit-based application - experimenteer.
 This tool simplifies the process of dataset preparation, problem type selection (regression or classification), and feature engineering method customization.
 With just a few clicks, you can create and evaluate machine learning models, conduct multiple experiments, and analyze your results.

 ## Getting Started